 It’s $3/$6 at the casino.
-A wild player opens to $20 from late position and we call in the big blind with Kd Td.
-Flop is Ac 2d 3d
+A wild player opens to $20 from late position and we call in the big blind with:

-You check call $60 with your turned gutshot and flush draw.
+We check call $60 with the turned flush draw and inside straight draw.

 You miss and check.
 Your opponent fires again for $200.
 You make the call with king high.

 In the example above, you notice something smells fishy by the river.
 It’s possible he has a 4-5 or a full house but the sizing of his bet and your understanding of how he plays makes you think he either has the nuts or nothing.

 In order to make the call, you need to have be brave and not care what your opponents think.
 Trust your gut, you’d be surprised how often it is right.
 Most of the time, logical reasoning, intuition and even a poker tell will lead you to making a call as in your head you know “this player doesn’t have it”.

 There are a few things to consider when making the call.
 Make sure your hand, whilst always a bluff catcher, has enough value to make a call.
 If it is not strong enough to win by showdown, you need to bet or re raise it!
 In the example hand above, it’s entirely possible that the opponent could be bluffing with K-Q. How annoying would that be?
 Often, a hero call will be with bottom pair or similar, but you’d be surprised how often a player makes the call, deserves to win but the other player rakes in the pot, almost apologetically after getting found out.